 Chairman of the Board

-Mr. Grant has extensive background with multi-industry start-ups and restructuring, as well as global experience in China, Asia, and Europe.
-Areas of particular expertise include mergers and acquisitions, strategic leadership, financing and bank relationships, and pension and benefit management.
+Mr. Grant has an extensive background with multi-industry start-ups and restructuring, as well as global experience in China, Asia, and Europe.
+Areas of particular expertise include mergers and acquisitions, strategic leadership, financing and bank relationships, and pension and benefits management.

-Mr. McBrayer has over 30 years of executive management experience, primarily with DJO Global.
-He has demonstrated success and completed assignments in the areas of sales management, marketing management and business development.
-He was a member of the senior management team which led a leveraged buy-out of Donjoy from Smith and Nephew, then later took the Company public, and helped grow the business to over $1 billion in annual sales revenue.
+Currently, Mr. McBrayer serves as Senior VP of Global Business and Professional Relations at DJO Global, covering the orthopedic and sports medicine markets.
+He has over 30 years of executive management experience, primarily with DJO Global, where he has demonstrated success in sales management, marketing management, and business development.
+He was a member of the senior management team that led a leveraged buy-out of Donjoy (now DJO Global) from Smith & Nephew, later taking the company public and growing the business to over $1 billion in annual revenue.

 Bernard Morrey, MD

 Dr. Morrey is Emeritus Chairman and Professor of Orthopedics at the Mayo Clinic and the University of Texas Health Science Center, San Antonio.
 He has served on the board of governors of the Mayo Clinic and is past president of the American Academy of Orthopaedic Surgeons (AAOS).

 Dr. Morrey is past chairman of the board of trustees of the Journal of Bone and Joint Surgery and the Journal of Shoulder and Elbow Surgery.